-The Space Robotics Technical Committee has two main areas of interest: Orbital Robotics and Planetary Rovers.
-Orbital Robotics includes manipulation and mobility for scenarios such as International Space Station (ISS) operations and satellite servicing.
-Planetary Rovers address scenarios such as Mars and lunar exploration from mobile robot on the surface.
+The Space Robotics Technical Committee has two main areas of interest: Microgravity and Planetary Robotics.
+Microgravity Robotics includes manipulation and mobility for scenarios such as International Space Station (ISS) operations and satellite servicing.
+Planetary Robot systems address scenarios such as Mars and lunar exploration using manipulation or mobility on or near the surface.
 Some scenarios, such as asteroid and comet exploration, have environments with low gravity which may blur the distinctions between these categories.

 The Dextre robot on the International Space Station

-For Orbital Robotics the space environment (micro-gravity, radiation, contamination sensitivity, thermal extremes, etc.) poses unique challenges to robot and robot algorithms.
+For Microgravity Robotics the space environment (radiation, contamination sensitivity, thermal extremes, etc.) poses unique challenges to robot and robot algorithms.
 Despite this, it is expected that the robotics discipline will find increasing importance in coming years, particularly as the opportunities for human-robot and robot-robot cooperation arise in space exploration.
 Priority areas for this technical committee include:

 - Electromechanical design and control.